 Q. Summer is coming, i’s time for making some great salads !
 I just love putting feta cheese on salads, but I don’t use enough of it or eat it frequently enough to use up a whole package.
 I find that once opened, feta cheese doesn’t tend to last very long in the fridge, unlike some other types of cheese.
 I find that I’m always throwing some away.
 As it’s quite expensive, I would like to avoid throwing it out.
 Can you freeze feta cheese?

 A. Yes, you can freeze feta cheese.
-Feta has a wonderful salty flavour, and although it freezes quite well, it will lose a bit of its flavour in the process.
+Feta has a wonderful salty flavour, and although it freezes quite well, it will lose a bit of its flavour and texture in the process.
 Not to worry, there are ways to help bring some of that flavour back.
 In addition, feta cheese that has been frozen and then thawed will be crumblier than fresh feta, so it is better used crumbled in a recipe than served sliced.

 How to freeze Feta?